weipingchan/multispectral_reflectance_wing-size_level/README.md

 # multispectral_reflectance_wing-size_level
- To calculate multispectral reflectance at wing-size level based no given reflectance threshold
+ To calculate multispectral reflectance at the wing-size level based no given reflectance threshold